Stijn Schaars: International career

 His debut for the national team came on 16 August 2006, as he started in a friendly versus Republic of Ireland which the Netherlands won 4–0.
 Earlier that year he was the captain of the Dutch side that won the UEFA U-21 Championship 2006.

 An ankle injury prevented Schaars from taking part in most of the 2006–07 season and he didn't play a single Eredivisie game during the following season.
 This effectively ruled out his chances of taking part in EURO 2008 with the Netherlands.

 Schaars was included in the preliminary squad for the 2010 FIFA World Cup in South Africa.
 On 27 May 2010, Netherlands manager Bert van Marwijk announced that the player would be part of the final squad of 23 participating in the competition.

 Following frequent call ups to the Dutch side's qualification campaign to participate at UEFA Euro 2012, he was selected by manager by Van Marwijk to participate in the tournament finals.
 At Euro 2012, he did not participate in any of the group stage matches where his nation finished bottom of the group following three defeats to Denmark, Germany and Portugal.

+Coaching career

+After working with different PSV Eindhoven youth sides, on 30 June 2025 Schaars was appointed manager of their reserve team Jong PSV that plays in the second-tier Eerste Divisie.